 Water Footprint of Production: the total volume of water consumed with a geographic boundary, including water consumption for local use less virtual water export (Mekonnen and Hoekstra, 2011b).

 Water Consumption (C): The total volume of water consumed from a water source, when consumption is withdrawals minus return flows.
 A water source is either surface water or groundwater.
-The FEWSION Database™ v.1.0 utilizes four consumptive use scenarios based on a withdrawal-based scenario, and minimum, median, and maximum consumptive use scenario.
+The FEWSION Database™ utilizes four consumptive use scenarios based on a withdrawal-based scenario, and minimum, median, and maximum consumptive use scenario.
 Consumptive use scenarios are based on reports published by the United States Geological Survey (Shaffer and Runkle, 2007).

 Vulnerability: In FEW-View, vulnerability is a measure of exposure to drought in a supply chain.
 Vulnerability is measured from 0 to 1.
 A score of 1 indicates that a supply chain is heavily reliant suppliers with stressed water supplies.
 A score of 0 indicates that a supply chain is not heavily reliant suppliers with stressed water supplies.
 Vulnerability can be visualized as a total for each area (IWSI) and compared to other areas or visualized to show the most vulnerable sources for a single area (IWSIc).